pixelated/pixelated-user-agent/README.md

 # Running it
 The User Agent has 2 components:
 * The Web Ui, which is the the HTML, CSS and JS files served to the browser;
-* The Service component, which is the web service that serves the Web UI to the browser, provides the REST API which the the Web Ui uses, and integrates with the LEAP or Pixelated provider.
+* The Service component, which is the web service that serves the Web UI to the browser, provides the REST API which the Web Ui uses, and integrates with the LEAP or Pixelated provider.

 ## Quickstart